LangeSymposium/2022-October-Symposium/README.md

 [Click here](https://uclahs.az1.qualtrics.com/jfe/form/SV_87GMJPrwMTTa2IS) to apply for a travel award.

-Deadline to apply for a travel award is **August 31**.
+Extended deadline to apply for a travel award is **September 10**.
 Results will be announced September 15.

 ### Accommodation